ronin1/log4mongo-net/readme.md

 		<collectionName value="logs" />
 		<!--
 			_id is default (thanks to MongoDB), any field can be used as a shard key.
 			_id is ideal for smaller project w/ a small number of logger.
-For a larger project, loggerName is recommened as the shardkey!
+For a larger project, logger is recommened as the shardkey!
 		-->
 		<shardKey value='_id' />
 		<field>